I’ve seen many people claim that Captain (or Cap’n) Crunch is vegan friendly.

 These dyes have routinely been tested on animals (mice, rats, dogs, and more) for the past decades, and it doesn’t seem like it’s stopping any time soon.

-I’ve written a detailed guide to why artificial colorings might not be vegan.
+I’ve written a detailed guide to why food coloring might not be vegan.

 Finally, Not All Vegans Eat Palm Oil